smoldata/smol-slowtv/README.md

 ## Download the video

 First, install [`youtube-dl`](https://rg3.github.io/youtube-dl/), then use it to download the video you want to play.
+You could play a completely different video, but we'll assume you're going with the BergensBanen.
 Depending on the length of video, this may take a really long time and will require 8.64GB of free disk space.
-Luckily `youtube-dl` supports resuming partially downloaded videos.
+Luckily `youtube-dl` supports resuming partially downloaded videos, so don't worry if your connection gets interrupted.

 ```
 youtube-dl "https://www.youtube.com/watch?v=z7VYVjR_nwE"